patrodyne/hisrc-basicjaxb/README.md

 * Set log levels for basic strategies in simplelogger.properties.
 * Improved debug and trace logging JAXB plugin strategies.
 * New explorations for copy and merge strategies.
+* Compile sources and generate classes for Java release v11.

 ### Status